LuisGiraldo86/IDEAL-GENOM/docs/source/visualization_modules.rst

 - Annotation of SNPs with gene information from various sources
 - Highlighting and labeling of specific SNPs of interest
 - Support for both Manhattan (single study) and Miami (two studies) plots
+- Brisbane plots of genome-wide signal density
+- Genomic chromosome ordering (1-22, X, Y, XY, MT) regardless of how the input is sorted

 Key Functions:
 ^^^^^^^^^^^^^^